antronerds/r2-tutorials/docs/Correlating_Genes.md

-Exact (gene-) numbers listed in the tutorial Figures such as in this example “2208 combinations…” can vary.
+Exact (gene-) numbers listed in the tutorial Figures such as in this example â€œ2208 combinationsâ€¦â€� can vary.
 This could be caused by database updates upon a new genebuild release or an affymetrix annotation update.